Dorfman connections and Courant algebroids: Preliminaries

 \subsection{Basic facts about connections}

-In this paper, connections will not be defined on Lie algebroids, but more generally on \emph{dull algebroids}.
-We make the following definition. \begin{definition} A \textbf{dull algebroid} is a vector bundle $Q\to M$ endowed with an \emph{anchor}, i.e. a vector bundle morphism $\rho_Q:Q\to TM$ over the identity on $M$ and a bracket $[\cdot\,,\cdot]_Q$ on $\Gamma(Q)$ with
+In this paper, connections will not be linear actions of Lie algebroids, but more generally of \textbf{dull algebroids}. \begin{definition} A \textbf{dull algebroid} is a vector bundle $Q\to M$ endowed with an \textbf{anchor}, i.e.~a vector bundle morphism $\rho_Q\colon Q\to TM$ over the identity on $M$ and a bracket $[\cdot\,,\cdot]_Q$ on $\Gamma(Q)$ with